 What is a Pap smear ?

 The Papanicolaou smear, or Pap for short, is a screening test for cervical cancer.
-During your annual gynecologic exam, Dr. O’Sullivan uses a speculum in the vagina to visualize the cervix.
+During your annual gynecologic exam, your provider will use a speculum in the vagina to visualize the cervix.
 The cervix is gently scraped to collect cells which are then sent to a pathologist for evaluation under the microscope.

 What causes cervical cancer ?

 Cervical cancer is caused by HPV (Human Papilloma Virus), a sexually transmitted virus that is very easy to pass from one partner to another.
 You could be infected after only one sexual encounter and it may affect the cervix 3 months or 30 years later.
 If you have had more than one sexual partner, there is no way of knowing which partner exposed you to the virus.
 Once exposed to HPV, your immune system fights and tries get rid of the virus.
 Usually the body is successful in replacing the abnormal cervical cells with normal ones, a process that may take several months to years.

 The HPV also causes genital warts.
 Within the family of HPV there are two groups, one that causes cervical cancer and one that causes genital warts.
 Within each group there are 100+ different strains of the virus, each given a number.
 Doctors worry more about the “high-risk type” that causes cervical cancer, a potentially lethal disease.
 The public tends to worry more about the strains that cause genital warts because of the associated social stigma, however these strains are not concerning from a cancer standpoint.
 Both warts and pre-cancer of the cervix are treatable, especially if caught early.